Decarbonisation

 Our fleet is equipped with telematics, CCTV and recording equipment to continuously monitor driving behaviours.
 We use this data to identify areas for improvement in both safety and fuel efficiency, such as braking and acceleration, which we tackle through targeted training and performance management.

-Where possible, we try to fix broken down vehicles remotely – providing a better breakdown experience for our members but also reducing our fuel consumption.
+Where possible, we try to fix broken down vehicles remotely – over 10% in 2025 – providing a better breakdown experience for our members but also reducing our fuel consumption.
 Where a patrol is dispatched, we use sophisticated deployment techniques to dispatch the right vehicle to each job, first time.

 EVs and alternative fuel

-In our commercial fleet, we have 55 EVs on the road already, with a further 6 being rolled out later in 2025*.
-We also launched an HVO pilot in Q4 2024 in our recovery fleet which saved over 50kg of CO2E in 2024.
+In our business operations, we have over 70 EVs on the road already, with a further 2 being rolled out later in 2026.
+We also continued our HVO pilot which saved over 350kg of CO2E in 2025.

-63% of our company car fleet were EVs at the end of 2024.
-Since the start of 2025 we’ve changed our policy so that any new company cars must be EVs, except in exceptional cases.
-In 2024, we saved 200kg of CO2E through EV adoption.
+84% of our company car fleet were EVs at the end of 2025.
+On 1 January 2025, we changed our policy meaning that any new company cars must be EVs, except in exceptional cases.

 Office emissions and waste